testing-library/user-event/README.md

 - `shift` (default `false`) can be true or false to invert tab direction.
 - `focusTrap` (default `document`) a container element to restrict the tabbing within.

+> **A note about tab**: [jsdom does not support tabbing](https://github.com/jsdom/jsdom/issues/2102), so this feature  is a way to enable tests to verify tabbing from the end user's perspective.
+However, this limitation in jsdom will mean that components like [focus-trap-react](https://github.com/davidtheclark/focus-trap-react) will not work with `userEvent.tab()` or jsdom.
+For that reason, the `focusTrap` option is available to let you ensure your user is restricted within a focus-trap.

 ```jsx
 import React from "react";